Levi's, Yelp join coalition pledging not to discriminate

 "All I can do is put our best foot forward and say, 'Hey, come on in and hang out,'" she said.

 But George Marinakos, the owner of The Exchange Saloon in Washington, isn't sold on the idea.
-His bar is near the White House, and he has served Sanders as well as members of the Obama administration.
+His bar is near the White House, and he has served members of the Obama administration as well as White House Press Secretary Sarah Sanders, who was recently asked to leave a Virginia restaurant because of her affiliation with President Donald Trump.
 A chalkboard in front of the bar reads, "Everyone welcome," but he thinks an "Open to All" sticker might raise questions.
 If he doesn't put it up, some people will wonder why; if he does, some people might not feel welcome because of what they interpret as a left-leaning message.

 "You're putting yourself in the position of being damned if you do or damned if you don't," he said.